 - Simmons performance varied most.
 One of it’s Beautyrest Glover Park models stood out as a top pick among innersprings, however its Comfortpedic Loft Crestwood Luxury Plush scored lowest overall for foam mattresses.

-- The Tempurpedic Simplicity and Costco memory foam tied yielded quite similar ratings even though the latter is $300 cheaper.
+- The Tempurpedic Simplicity and Costco foam mattresses tied yielded quite similar ratings even though the latter is $300 cheaper.
 This comparison seems fairly accurate as both models use similar materials and lower density foam.

 - 40% of CR’s subscribers reported buyer’s remorse.